enriquepalaciosb/Calculator/README.md

 - Can add two numbers a user inputs and provide your BMI.

 ## Usage
-Demonstrate simple tasks by utilizng Node and Express.
+Demonstrate simple tasks of adding and calculating the users BMI by utilizng Node and Express.
-Must use the following package:

-`$ npm superheroes`
-`$ npm supervillains`
+Please check package for neccessary materials.

 ## Project Status